OpenSAGE/Docs/file-formats/apt/index.rst

 Apt files are flash based user interface files (based on the `SWF <https://www.mobilefish.com/download/flash/swf_file_format_spec_v9.pdf>`_ file format created by Macromedia).
 Other than the SWF format the contents are splitted into multiple files, which are all in a single `.big` archive.
+Much of the information presented here was gathered from the apt2xml and xml2apt tools that are available for download `here <http://www.cncmods.net/downloads.php>`_.

 Constant Data
 -------------